CRUSTDE-ContainerizedRustDevEnv/crustde_cnt_img_pod/README.md

 ## Debug SSH connection

-Sometimes it is needed to debug the connection to the `ssh server`, because the normal error messages are completely useless.
+Sometimes it is needed to debug the connection to the `ssh server` because the normal error messages are completely useless.
-From `host terminal` I enter the `container terminal` as `root`:
+From the `host terminal`, I enter the `container terminal` as `root`:

 ```bash
 podman exec -it --user=root  rust_dev_vscode_cnt bash